 Pop goes the sari

-Last month, during the Wills India Fashion Week (WIFW) in Delhi, a pleasant surprise lay in store for fashion lovers who walked into the Play Clan stall.
-The design brand known for its quirky, pop-coloured products — home décor, stationery, T-shirts or accessories — launched a line of 10 colourful, graphic print saris.
-Himanshu Dogra, founder of Play Clan, explains how each sari has been inspired by the tribes and icons of India.
+Last month, during the Wills India Fashion Week (WIFW) in Delhi, a pleasant surprise lay in store for fashion lovers who walked into the stall earmarked for Play Clan.
+The design brand that is known for its quirky, pop-coloured products be it home dιcor, stationery, t-shirts or accessories launched its line of 10 colourful, graphic print saris.
+Himanshu Dogra, founder of Play Clan, explains how each of the saris has been inspired by the tribes and icons of India.
 "Our brand's philosophy is to tell stories about India and these saris do that.
-To us, the sari is a versatile piece of garment that offers a beautiful canvas — right from pallu to border.
-So, we have saris that depict the alleys and lanes of an average Indian neighbourhood ("Mohalla"), ones with the Aryan, Arab and Portuguese influences that abound in the country's Western coast ("Konkani") and the wish-fulfilling cow print saris ("Gau Mata")," he says.
+To us, the sari is a versatile piece of garment that offers a beautiful canvas right from pallu to border.
+So we have saris that depict the alleys and lanes of an average Indian neighbourhood (Mohalla), ones with the Aryan, Arab and Portuguese influences that abound in the country's western coast (Konkani) and the wish-fulfilling cow print saris (Gau Mata), among many others," he says.

-India has always celebrated colour but the dominance of pop colours and kitschy motifs over the traditional silhouette (read: the sari) is relatively new.
-Apart from Play Clan, other designers and brands are playing up the pop element in saris.
-Bangalore-based designer Deepika Govind, for one, decided to glam up the Patola of Gujarat in her recent Lakme Fashion Week collection, aptly called 'Pop Patola'.
+India has always celebrated colour but the dominance of pop colours and kitschy motifs over the traditional silhouette (read: the sari) is a relatively new phenomenon.
+Apart from Play Clan, several other designers and brands are playing up the pop element in their saris.
+Bangalore-based designer Deepika Govind, for one, decided to glam up the Patola of Gujarat with her recent Lakme Fashion Week collection, aptly called 'Pop Patola'.
 "I wanted my line to be a tribute to this weaving tradition, albeit with a tongue-in-cheek pop art interpretation.
-So I went ahead with colour blocking and an array of interesting motifs — from a car, mobile phone and laptop to trees and birds," she says.
+So I went ahead with colour blocking and an array of interesting motifs from a car, mobile phone and laptop to trees and birds," she says.